 My employee has travelled outside the province, can I require them to isolate when they return?

-Some provinces are now mandating a 14-day self-isolation for any person returning from outside the province.
+Some provinces mandate a 14-day self-isolation for any person returning from outside the province.
 If this is the case in your province, then the employee will have no choice but to self-isolate.

 How do I manage mental health/anxiety for employees returning to work?